Mohamed-Abotalb/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - Second C file is 1-isdigit.c, it checks for a digit (0 through 9).

 - Third C file is 2-mul.c, it multiplies two integers.

+- Fourth C file is 3-print_numbers.c, it prints the numbers, from 0 to 9, followed by a new line.